vitest-dev/vitest/docs/guide/browser/multiple-setups.md

 # Multiple Setups

-Since Vitest 3, you can specify several different browser setups using the new [`browser.configs`](/guide/browser/config#browser-configs) option.
+Since Vitest 3, you can specify several different browser setups using the new [`browser.instances`](/guide/browser/config#browser-instances) option.

-The main advatage of using the `browser.configs` over the [workspace](/guide/workspace) is improved caching.
+The main advatage of using the `browser.instances` over the [workspace](/guide/workspace) is improved caching.
 Every project will use the same Vite server meaning the file transform and [dependency pre-bundling](https://vite.dev/guide/dep-pre-bundling.html) has to happen only once.

 ## Several Browsers

-You can use the `browser.configs` field to specify options for different browsers.
+You can use the `browser.instances` field to specify options for different browsers.
 For example, if you want to run the same tests in different browsers, the minimal configuration will look like this:

 ```ts [vitest.config.ts]
 import { defineConfig } from 'vitest/config'